Saturday, November 23, 2024

 We have no experimental evidence that self-replication has happened, though there are scenarios where the event could be undetectable.
 Importantly, there is also no evidence that self-replication is prohibited.

-Question 2: What are the six ways that our currently accepted physical laws permit self-replication to happen?
+Question 2: What are the nine ways that our currently accepted physical laws permit self-replication to happen?

-Fourth way: 'Mitosis'.
+Sixth way: 'Mitosis'.
 This covers any number of related concepts, most of which would benefit from rejecting the Standard Model of Cosmology's hypotheses that the universe would appear the same as we see it no matter where we happened to be in it, that is, perfectly flat, isotropic and homogeneous.
-The unexplained phenomenon known as 'Dark Energy' is causing the universe to expand at an accelerating rate.
+The unexplained phenomenon known as 'Dark Energy' is effectively self-replicating.
+It creates new space and that new space contains the same amount of dark energy as pre-existing space.
+As of about 4 billion years ago, so much dark energy has been created, that it has begun causing the universe to expand at an accelerating rate.
 If Dark Energy is constant, as the Standard Model assumes, the result is that parts of the universe that are currently visible to us will eventually be receding from us at greater than the speed of light and will thus causally separate from us.
 These separated parts then evolve completely independently.
 If there is any mechanism for 'mutation', by which the laws of physics in these separated regions could diverge from each other, then 'interesting things' such as selection processes could happen.
 Further, if dark energy is variable in time, which the latest results from the Dark Energy Survey Instrument studies suggest, it could also be variable in space.
 Various forms of Quintessence Theory, in which Dark Energy is hypothesized to be a separate force/particle, give it this ability.
-This is mere speculation, but areas where Quintessence clumps yield more rapid expansion, and would, through time, create voids that would separate individual 'cells' and cell-connecting filaments organized in a manner similar to the structure of galaxies and galaxy clusters in our observable universe.
+This is mere speculation, but areas where Quintessence clumps (if it does) would yield more rapid expansion, and would, through time, create voids that would separate individual 'cells' and cell-connecting filaments organized in a manner similar to the structure of galaxies and galaxy clusters in our observable universe.
 Note that a sufficient concentration of Quintessence could behave like inflation, perhaps initiating a new universe on its own after a manner similar to the 'universe in a test tube' mechanism just discussed.
+Unification of Dark Energy and Cosmic Inflation is a topic of active research, potentially via Quintessence or other aspects of the String Theory Landscape of diverse vacuum states and a set of conjectures known as the Swampland.

-Fifth way: Many Worlds.
-The so-called Everett interpretation of Quantum Mechanics taken to be a truly physical process.
+Seventh way: Many Worlds with decoherence and random vacuum interference causing mutations during branching.
+This is the so-called Everett interpretation of Quantum Mechanics taken to be a practical physical process.
 The Many Worlds interpretation seems to be gaining favor among quantum physicists largely because it stays truest or least invasive to the formalism of the theory.
 What annoys me about it is the compounded, seemingly inexhaustible fecundity of a new universe being required to form each time any particle 'encounters' another—the "ontological extravagance" as David Wallace recently put it.
 The basic concept of this interpretation is that each physical interaction that 'forces' a quantum superposition to actualize into a specific state, causes a split in the timeline (e.g. into two separate Worldlines), such that the original superposition is preserved across the combined Worldlines.
 For the purposes of Universe Self-Replication, it seems useful to hypothesize one or more thresholds or 'gatekeepers' that contains/restricts this overwhelming fecundity.
 Foremost among those is a distinction between Strong and Electroweak interactions.
 A further form of threshold that might be considered is the bound beyond which perturbation theory can no longer be applied (i.e., where the excitation being studied mathematically develops too great of an amplitude).

 In the simplest form of this mechanism, Strong Interactions are ignored because all Worldlines that are created are on the scale of femtometers (the scale of protons and neutrons—the effective limit of the range of the Strong Nuclear Force).
 In the case of Electromagnetic and Weak interactions, each virtual particle (or more generally, each excitation of the quantum field) that is generated during an interaction between real particles is automatically endowed with an 'inner life' that is the complete state of the universe that spawned it (a Worldline is created).
-Each such actualization is thus imbued with the current laws of physics and values of constants, etc., in force at the time of the interaction or excitation but also subject to mutations associated with the 'dressing' of vacuum excitations that envelop the interaction.
+Each such actualization is thus imbued with the current laws of physics and values of constants, etc., in force at the time of the interaction or excitation but also subject to possible mutations associated with a 'dressing' of unknown (as yet unrecognized) forms of vacuum excitation that envelop the interaction.
+These unknown entities or processes are not limited to, and in general would act in opposition to 'hidden variables' hypothesized by 'Superdeterminism' interpretations of quantum mechanics because these generic unknowns add intrinsic non-determinism to the system.
+The essential underlying tenet is that the vacuum is intrinsically random.

 Simulations can be analog models as well as digitized mathematical ones.
 The creation of physical analog models doesn't seem to get the attention or volume of research work that digital simulations do.
 But there is an overlap in the area of life's genetic code.
 Experimental efforts to produce synthetic life starting with inorganic chemicals is a primitive example.
 There seems no barrier to extrapolating such work toward far more complex systems, perhaps creating an Artificial Biological Intelligence that could rival human intelligence and perhaps exceed the self-replication capability of any digital form of Artificial General Intelligence.
 This is not a projected area of thought that seems to be given much attention, but perhaps it should.

 Much existing work discusses the possibility that our universe, as a whole, is a simulation.
 There is certainly no law that limits the amount of information that could be contained in a universe.
-A simple thought experiment frequently posed is the idea that our universe is merely a video game or school science project of a kid who has 6 x 10^80 bits of information in a single eyelash, living in some advanced civilization in a universe with far greater information content/density and complexity than ours.
-Such a simulated 'toy universe' could represent a physically simplified version of the progenitor universe, and perhaps only there could the physical conundrums that we face (the myriad unsolved problems in physics) be correctly resolved.
+A simple thought experiment frequently posed is the idea that our universe is merely a video game or school science project of a kid (who might have 6 x 10^80 bits of information—the total amount in our observable universein a single eyelash), living in some advanced civilization in a universe with far greater information content/density and complexity than ours.
+The simulated 'toy universe' could represent a physically simplified version of the progenitor universe.
+Perhaps only in that higher-order realm could the physical conundrums that we face (the myriad unsolved problems in physics) be correctly resolved.

 Simulated universes have some interesting consequences for the world's religious communities.
 For example, simulations that are intentionally created clearly have a creator, which could be thought of as a true, real 'God.'
 You and I could also have an effectively real, truly immortal afterlife as an archived dataset containing all data describing our mind and body at any point in our lives.
 At the will of the 'creators', these simulations could be re-activated at any time.

-Question 3: What are the consequences if universes like ours can self-replicate?
+Question 3: What are some consequences if universes like ours can self-replicate?

 Answer: Analysis of the potential consequences of this cosmology have been sparse.
 Three of these consequences are of particular note: